-Anti-Trump protesters welcomed the president back to Trump tower in New York late Monday night by venting their frustration not only at Trump himself, but also to key administration officials, as well as the New York Police Department who were assigned to protect the president.
+Anti-Trump protesters welcomed the president back to Trump Tower in New York late Monday night by venting their frustration not only at Trump but also to key administration officials, as well as the New York Police Department who was assigned to protect the president.

 Protesters waved signs that read “Ban [Steve] Bannon” and “Protect [Robert] Mueller Fire [Stephen] Miller.”
 Additionally, protesters, lined 5th Avenue from 57th street down to the end of 54th street on both sides, chanted, “No KKK, no fascist USA, no Trump!” among other things.